jtsiomb/a500kbd/README.md

 See pictures of the PS/2 controller in my Amiga: https://imgur.com/a/rhXS8

+It has been reported that this works with the A600 too, by soldering directly on the keyboard clock and data lines.
+I guess it might work with the A1200 as well, so if anyone tries it please let me know.

 Directory structure:

   * `hw` - hardware: kicad files and pdf schematics.